 4.8 What is the generalisability of our results?

 In our study, we have implemented the approach only with the ADBM.
 However, in principle, this approach could be extended to other food web models such as (Williams and Martinez 2000; Gravel et al. 2013; Allesina, Alonso, and Pascual 2008).
 A future prospect could be to study how well different food web models’ prediction accuracy vary with different amount of gut content data.
-This can also help in making decision as to which food web model to chose from for a given a set of gut content data.
+This can also help in making decision as to which food web model to choose from for a given a set of gut content data.
 We suspect the relationship (i.e shape of the curve) between the TSS of the predicted food web and the number of predator guts might vary within food web models.

 4.9 Assumption that the food web constructed with the total gut content data is the true food web and how can this be improved